Supported Brokers & Platforms

 5 min read

 MimikTrader copies trades by talking directly to your broker's API — not by watching your screen or simulating keystrokes.
 That means the list of brokers you can use is defined by which broker integrations MimikTrader has built, not by which trading platform you personally click around in.
-This article covers what's supported today, what's coming, and a distinction that trips people up: the difference between a connection and an account.
+This article covers what's supported today and a distinction that trips people up: the difference between a connection and an account.

 Tradovate — Connect with OAuth